nurazur/TiNo/documentation.md

 Example:
 0b00001010 = 0x0A - 10 (Dec) = INPUT_PULLUP und FALLING
 This is the default.
-The internal pullup is part of the hardware debouncing circuit with a resistor and a capacitor.
+The internal pullup is part of the hardware debounce circuit with a resistor and a capacitor.

 ## Building a TiNo
 Due to the limited bill of material (BOM) and its simple construction it is really straightforward to build a TiNo, provided some elementary solder skills